What are business rates?

 You can estimate the amount of business rates you may be charged by using the online calculator on the Gov.UK website.

-How can I pay for business rates?
+How can I pay my business rates bill?

 You can pay your Business Rates by Direct Debit or pay online.